 Adding music, videos, contact forms, traffic generating apps, blogs, live chat and other business building apps can take your website to the next level of customisation.

-Costs start pretty low.
-Go Daddy offers a basic business package for £2.99 a month.
+Costs can start pretty low.
 The more expensive packages give you more internet space and email addresses, and an online shopping facility.